-Fig.7.
-Friction forces acting on the face of the tool tooth near the cutting edges direction opposite to the rotation of the cutter, while the frictional force on the lead blade coincides with this direction.
-This results in an increase in the cutting force on the trail blade and a decrease in the cutting force on the lead blade.
+Fig. 7.
+Friction forces acting on the face of the tool tooth near the cutting edges

+The direction of the frictional forces F{trail} on the trail blade is opposite to the direction of the chip flow.
+Consequently, the frictional forces on the lead and trail blades are opposite in direction: the frictional force on the trail blade acts in the direction opposite to the rotation of the cutter, while the frictional force on the lead blade coincides with this direction.
+This results in an increase in the cutting force on the trail blade.
 From this figure it is possible to derive a relationship for calculating the tangential (circumferential) forces P_z acting on the cutting tool on the outer diameter and creating a torque on its axis.
 The magnitude of such a force generated on a single tooth is: